funkhaus/factory-archive/README.md

 2. `npm run storybook`
 3. develop your new component in the `src/components` directory

--   Be sure to create a new directory with the component name and GitHub issue number, like `Issue 3 - WorkBlock`.
+-   Be sure to create a new directory with the component name and GitHub CR issue number, like `CR1 - WorkBlock`.
 Place the component file in this directory.
-[See an example component here](https://github.com/funkhaus/factory/tree/master/src/components/Issue%201%20-%20WorkBlock).
+[See an example component here](https://github.com/funkhaus/factory/tree/master/src/components/CR1%20-%20WorkBlock).
 -   At a minimum the `${component}.vue` file and `${component}.stories.js` file should be here.

 For example:

 ```
 - src/components
-- - Issue 3 - WorkBlock
+- - CR1 - WorkBlock
 - - - WorkBlock.vue
 - - - WorkBlock.stories.js
 ```